chochain/eforth/README.md

         else         push(n);
     }
 }
++ our outer-interpreter is understandable even without any comment
 </pre>
-+ it make our outer-interpreter easy to understand

 Dr. Ting latest ceForth uses the token indirect threading model.
 It is great for learning as wll as being portable.
 The extra lookup for token to function pointer makes it slower (about 70%) of